rwoods1227/Research/README.md

 To add:
 -functionality for more than 3 inputs
--no need to change blif file with spaces and extra .names -output directly to a file
+-no need to change blif file with spaces and extra .names -output directly to a file(ofstream) use v1.2

 Meeting:
 -Want to weight to the inputs so that it prioritizes keeping the inputs separtated if possible